 The literal question posed to the youth was "what would you like to see changed next year in counseling?"
 Similar to all of the exit interview questions, the youth spontaneously provided their own responses.
 Without prompting or having options to choose from the majority of the youth stated that if they could change things next year, they would change "nothing."
-A few youth recommended specific changes, as noted above.
+Only one youth recommended a specific change, asking to attend group sessions.